romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 ## create, update, delete

-`Porm` makes it very easy to do modifications of related records, it allows building a query chain to modify related records, it supports nested creates and updates.
+`Orchid ORM` makes it very easy to do modifications of related records, it allows building a query chain to modify related records, it supports nested creates and updates.